-The 2014 Land Between the Lakes Local Food and Gardening Directory is a collective effort by Virginia Cooperative Extension, the Franklin County Master Gardener Association, all of our wonderful sponsors, Candace Monaghan, our graphic designer, and Tony Quist, our web designer.
+The Local Food and Gardening Directory is a collective effort by Virginia Cooperative Extension, the Franklin County Master Gardener Association, all of our wonderful sponsors and agriculture businesses, Candace Monaghan, our graphic designer, and Tony Quist, our web designer.

 The Directory is designed to link local food producers and gardening suppliers to consumers in our area.
-The second edition of the Directory has been expanded to 12 pages to include 59 local agriculture businesses in the Franklin County area.
+The Directory contains 12 pages featuring 60+ local agriculture businesses in the Franklin County area.
+We have also added information about canning in Franklin County.

 In 1862 Congress passed the Morrill Act, which provided for a university in every state that would educate citizens in agricultural practices.
 These colleges are known as “land grant universities.”